Tagovailoa, Dolphins rally for 34-31 win over Cardinals

 GLENDALE, Ariz.
+(AP) — The first professional matchup of Tua Tagovailoa and Kyler Murray certainly lived up to the hype.

+The two young quarterbacks traded pinpoint passes, timely scrambles and other big plays in a dazzling show of the league’s future.
+In the end, it was the rookie who came out with the win.

-(AP) — Miami rookie quarterback Tua Tagovailoa threw for 248 yards and two touchdowns in his second NFL start and the Dolphins rallied in the fourth quarter for a 34-31 victory over the Arizona Cardinals on Sunday.
+The 22-year-old Tagovailoa threw for 248 yards and two touchdowns in just his second NFL start as the Miami Dolphins rallied in the fourth quarter for a 34-31 victory over the Arizona Cardinals on Sunday.

+“That was awesome.
+It was fun for the fans as well, not just us competing,” Tagovailoa said of the duel with Murray.
+“You know what you’re going to get when it comes to Kyler.
+You know the kind of explosive player he is.
+He might be the fastest player in the NFL right now.
+Oh my gosh, he’s faster than me.”

+But Tagovailoa was the winner.
+He’s 2-0 since taking over for Ryan Fitzpatrick as the starter following the team’s bye week.

 Miami (5-3) has won four straight games.
 The Cardinals (5-3) had their three-game winning streak snapped.